CPMpy/cpmpy/docs/multiple_solutions.md

     s.maximize(sum([sum(x != sol) for sol in store]))
 ```

 As a fun fact, observe how `x != sol` works, even though one is a vector of Boolean variables and sol is Numpy array.
 However, both have the same length, so this is automatically translated into a pairwise comparison constraint by CPMpy.
-These numpy-style vectorized operations mean we have to write much less loops while modelling.
+These numpy-style vectorized operations mean we have to write much less loops while modeling.

 To use the Euclidian distance, only the last line needs to be changed.
 We again use vectorized operations and obtain succinct models.
 The creation of intermediate variables (with appropriate domains) is done by CPMpy behind the scenes.